 Stairs and Paths: 30 seconds.
 Spray and Walk Away.
 Get rid of that mould that has been building up on the path before you end up as another ACC statistic.
 Also, high-pressure hoses are fun.

 Check your insulation: It keeps the house nice and warm, which means it’s a lovely place for mice to build their own palace.
-Check to make sure no uninvited guests are dwelling in your Pink Bats and evict with extreme prejudice.
+Check to make sure no uninvited guests are dwelling in your Pink Batts and evict with extreme prejudice.